-The Music Program in the Middle School builds upon the development of music reading, listening, and singing skills in the Lower School.
+The music program in the Middle School builds upon the development of music reading, listening, and singing skills in the Lower School.
 Students transition from general music to music performance ensembles and larger groups.

-Sixth grade students study proper vocalization, incorporating proper breathing, vocal warm-ups, singing in tune, and pitch matching through the Kodály Method, sight reading music with emphasis on musical literacy, and beginner Music Theory.
+Sixth grade students study vocalization, incorporating proper breathing, vocal warm-ups, singing in tune, and pitch matching through the Kodály Method, sight reading music with emphasis on musical literacy, and beginner Music Theory.

-The Upper School Theater Program introduces students to theater from various contexts, allowing them to discover their own interests and passions.
+The Upper School theater program introduces students to theater from various contexts, allowing them to discover their own interests and passions.

 In seventh and eighth grades, students continue creating, performing, and developing an understanding, and responding to theater with room for more individualized areas of study as well as cross-curricular projects.
 Theater electives include Theater for Social Change, Playmaking, and Musical Theater.
 Students will also experience the incredible theater resources that New York City has to offer, including live performances, research facilities, and career opportunities.

 All Upper School Students have the option of participating in the fall play and spring musical.